-OF THE HIGH-ELEVATION AREAS OF THE PARQUE NACIONAL DA SERRA DOS ÓRGÃOS (PARNASO), SOUTHEASTERN BRAZIL
+ANURAN FAUNA OF THE HIGH-ELEVATION AREAS OF THE PARQUE NACIONAL DA SERRA DOS ÓRGÃOS (PARNASO), SOUTHEASTERN BRAZIL

 ABSTRACT.
-We present a list of anuran amphibians recorded in high-elevation areas of the Parque Nacional da Serra dos Órgãos (PARNASO).
+There is a lack of knowledge regarding the diversity of anuran in high-elevation areas.
+In order to improve the knowledge about the diversity of this group in this kind of environment, we present a list of anuran amphibians recorded in high-elevation areas (up to 1,200 m) of the Parque Nacional da Serra dos Órgãos (PARNASO).
 Twenty-eight species belonging to seven families were recorded: Brachycephalidae (6 species), Bufonidae (3), Cycloramphidae (4), Hemiphractidae (5), Hylidae (8), Hylodidae (1), and Odontophrynidae (1).
-According to the IUCN Red List of those species are classified as “Data Deficient” and species not assessed yet (i.e., Cycloramphus organensis, Dendrophryniscus organensis, and Fritziana sp. nov.).
-Ten species are classified as “Least Concern” with populations in decline, four of them (Bokermannohyla carvalhoi, B. circumdata, Proceratophrys appendiculata and Scinax albicans) were frequently found at .
-The other eight species classified as “Least Concern”, stable populations.
+According to the IUCN Red List eight of those species are classified as “Data Deficient” and two species are not assessed yet (i.e., Dendrophryniscus organensis and Fritziana sp. nov.).
+Ten species are classified as “Least Concern” with populations in decline, although four of them (Bokermannohyla carvalhoi, B. circumdata, Proceratophrys appendiculata and Scinax albicans) were frequently found during the fieldwork at PARNASO.
+The other eight species recorded herein classified as “Least Concern”, have stable populations.
 Gastrotheca ernestoi and Ischnocnema holti are probably restricted to high-elevations areas.
-Proceratophrys appendiculata is present a wide altitudinal gradient in .
-Six species are also in the previous list of endemic species of high elevations areas of ParNaSO and 13 are also found in the list of high-elevation areas of Parque Estadual dos Três Picos, in Serra dos Órgãos.
-Brachycephalus ephippium, Ischnocnema cf. nasuta, Cycloramphus organensis, Fritziana sp. nov., F. goeldii, F. ohausi, Scinax albicans, S. obtriangulatus, Phasmahyla guttata, and Proceratophrys appendiculata were recorded only in the present study.
-We add three species to the list of species endemic to the high-elevation areas of Serra dos Órgãos, which reached 14 species: Cycloramphus organensis, Dendrophryniscus organensis and Fritziana sp. nov.
+Proceratophrys appendiculata is present along a wide altitudinal gradient in PARNASO.
+We add three species to the list of species endemic to the high-elevation areas of Serra dos Órgãos: Cycloramphus organensis, Dendrophryniscus organensis, and Fritziana sp. nov, raising to 14 the number of endemic taxa.
+Brachycephalus ephippium, Ischnocnema cf. nasuta, Fritziana sp. nov., F. goeldii, F. ohausi, Scinax albicans, S. obtriangulatus, Phasmahyla guttata, and Proceratophrys appendiculata were recorded only in the present study.

-Key-words: Survey; ; Atlantic Forest;.
+Key-words: Survey; Anura; Atlantic Forest;.

 INTRODUCTION

-The Brazilian is represented by 1,species, corresponding to 16% of global diversity (Frost ).
-The Brazilian Atlantic Forest has been labeled as one of the hotspots in the world (Meyers et al. 2000), harboring an estimated 430 species of anurans, 80% endemic to this forest (Cruz & Feio 2007; Lemes et al. 2014).
-It also harbors 30 endemic genera, which represent 49% of the anuran genera in the Atlantic rainforest (Cruz & Feio 2007, Frost 201).
-Nevertheless, due to several factors, mostly human action, the Atlantic Forest is nowadays composed only by 8% of its original (SOS Mata Atlântica 2008), nly 1% is known to occur within protected areas (Laurance 2009).
+The Brazilian anuran fauna is currently represented by 1,021 species, corresponding to 16% of the global diversity (Frost 2015).
+The Brazilian Atlantic Forest has been labeled as one of the 25 biodiversity hotspots in the world (Meyers et al. 2000), harboring an estimated 430 species of anurans, 80% endemic to this forest (Cruz & Feio 2007; Lemes et al. 2014).
+It also harbors 30 endemic genera, which represent 49% of the anuran genera in the Atlantic rainforest (Cruz & Feio 2007, Frost 2015).
+Nevertheless, due to several factors, mostly human action, the Atlantic Forest is nowadays composed only by an estimated 8% of its original area (SOS Mata Atlântica 2008), and most of the remnant patches are found in the highlands of the Serra do Mar and Serra da Mantiqueira in Southeastern Brazil (Eterovick et al. 2005).
+Only 1% of the current Atlantic Forest is legally known to occur within protected areas (Laurance 2009).